-- 3. Maintenance.
-All improvements associated with the communication facility, such as equipment shelters, towers, antennas, fencing, and landscaping shall be properly maintained at all times.
-Design, color, and textural requirements under the approved conditions shall be maintained to ensure a consistent appearance over time. - E. RF Requirements.
-The application for a discretionary permit shall contain a report or summary of the estimates of the non-ionizing radiation generated by the facility.
-The report shall include estimates of the maximum electric and magnetic field strengths in all directions from the facility to the property lines of the facility site. - F. Availability.
+- F. Availability.
 All existing communication facilities shall be available to other carriers as long as structural or technological obstacles do not exist. - G. Unused Facilities.
 All obsolete or unused communication facilities shall be removed within six months after the use of that facility has ceased or the facility has been abandoned.
 The applicant shall notify the Department at the time of abandonment.
 All site disturbance related to the facility shall be restored to its pre-project condition. - H. Permit Application Requirements.
 In order to protect the visual character of established neighborhoods and to protect school children from safety hazards that may result from a potentially attractive nuisance, in addition to the noticing requirements of Article 5, the following notification shall occur: - 1.
 School District Notification.
 If the proposed wireless facility is located within 1,000 feet of a school, the appropriate school district shall be notified during the initial consultation. - 2.
 Homeowners Association Notification.
 For facilities proposed to be located on residentially-zoned land, the applicant shall identify any homeowners association which might govern the property and homeowners associations that are adjacent to the property.
-Any that are identified shall be notified during the initial consultation. - 17.40.140 Reserved
+Any that are identified shall be notified during the initial consultation.

-17.40.150 Guest House
+130.40.150 Guest House

 - A. Applicability.
-A guest house attached to or detached from the primary dwelling may be established as an accessory use in any zone allowing single-unit residential development, subject to the general development requirements in Subsection B. - B. General Development Requirements.
-A guest house shall conform to the setbacks, height limits, lot coverage, and other requirements of the zone in which it is located, as well as the following:

-- 1. Floor Area Limitation.
+A guest house attached to or detached from the primary dwelling may be established as an accessory use in any zone allowing single-unit residential development, subject to the general development requirements in Subsection B (General Development Requirements) below. - B. General Development Requirements.
+A guest house shall conform to the setbacks, height limits, lot coverage, and other requirements of the zone in which it is located, as well as the following: - 1.
+Floor Area Limitation.
 The maximum floor area allowed for a guest house is 600 square feet.
 Floor area shall be measured from the outside of the exterior guest house walls including all enclosed habitable or potentially habitable space. - 2.
 Limitation on Use.
-As defined under Article 8, a guest house: - a.
+As defined under Article 8 (Glossary), a guest house: - a.
 May contain a living area, a maximum of two bedrooms, and one bathroom.
-The living area may include a wet bar, as defined in Article 8.
-A laundry facility and kitchen or cooking facility, or room for installation of a stove, full size refrigerator, or sink other than the bathroom and wet bar sinks, shall be prohibited; - b.
+The living area may include a wet bar, as defined in Article 8 (Glossary).
+A laundry facility and kitchen or cooking facility, or room

+- for installation of a stove, full size refrigerator, or sink other than the bathroom and wet bar sinks, shall be prohibited; - b.
 Shall be used for temporary, non-commercial sleeping quarters by visitors of the property owner/lessor; and - c.
 Shall not be provided an electric meter separate from the primary dwelling.

-17.40.160 Home Occupations
+130.40.160 Home Occupations

 - A. Contents.
 This Section provides opportunities for home-based businesses compatible with surrounding residential and agricultural uses in order to encourage home workplace alternatives, promote economic self-sufficiency of county residents, reduce commuting on U.S. Highway 50, while minimizing conflicts with adjacent property owners, maintaining the residential character of neighborhoods, and protecting the public health, safety, and welfare. - B. Applicability.
-A home occupation, as defined in Article 8, shall be allowed in any zone that allows single- or multi-unit residential use in compliance with the standards and permitting requirements of this Section as shown in Table 17.40.160.1.
+A home occupation, as defined in Article 8 (Glossary), shall be allowed in any zone that allows single- or multi-unit residential use in compliance with the standards and permitting requirements of this Section as shown in Table 130.40.160.1 (Home Occupation Use Matrix) below.